cloud-elements/devportal/docs/elements/sageone/events.md

 You can set up polling for the `customers` resource.
 You can also copy the `customers` configuration to poll other resources.
 See [Configure Polling Through API](#configure-polling-through-api) for more information.

+<span style="color:red">Alternatively, if there are multiple supported resources, you can go with something like this:</span>

+You can set up events for the following resources:

+* Account
+* Lead
+* Contact
+* Opportunity
+* Other objects that include `created`, `updated`, and `deleted` data.

 ## Polling

 You can configure polling through the UI or in the JSON body of the `/instances` API call.